News | Wednesday, 15th November 2017

 40% of worldwide crops lost to disease

-Professor Liangxiu Han, Professor of Computer Science at the University’s School of Computing, Mathematics and Digital Technology, said: “Crop plants can be affected by various diseases and it is estimated that almost 40 per cent of worldwide crops are lost to diseases, with the potential to cause devastating economical, social and ecological losses.
+Professor Liangxiu Han, Professor of Computer Science at the University’s Department of Computing and Mathematics, said: “Crop plants can be affected by various diseases and it is estimated that almost 40 per cent of worldwide crops are lost to diseases, with the potential to cause devastating economical, social and ecological losses.

 "Currently the disease diagnosis mainly relies on human inspection by surveyor.

 "However, this method tends to be time-consuming, costly and inaccurate.

 “For example, the surveyors have to be regularly trained to maintain quality, which is costly.

 “The level of detail is variable and inevitably errors often arise from the subjectivity of individuals and the tedious nature of the task, which could lead to bias and misdiagnosis.